 Could get up and running quickly

 So they turned to ThoughtSpot to complement their existing BI architecture.
 ThoughtSpot offered the company an opportunity to free up the BI and IT teams and eliminate the reporting bottleneck so that they could focus on higher-level challenges.
-ThoughtSpot puts the power of data directly into the hands of end users, requires minimal training for business users, and allows them to access instant answers and perform their own analyses on an ad-hoc basis.
+ThoughtSpot puts the power of data directly into the hands of end users, requires minimal training for business users, and allows them to access instant answers and perform their own ad hoc analysis.

 Bringing BI to the Front-Lines

 SterlingBackcheck was able to get ThoughtSpot up and running in less than three months.
 While many business intelligence solutions limit data access to the data experts, ThoughtSpot has opened up data access at SterlingBackcheck across the company so that everyone can get answers in seconds and make smarter, strategic decisions.

 Account managers analyze customer activity by product to drill down to the individual customer level so they can identify critical details about each customer account and provide proactive customer service.
 They can identify that background checks in a certain region or courthouse are taking longer than average, and follow up with the customer to alert them of the delay and come up with ways to speed up the process.

 Product managers analyze customer activity by product to identify outliers, perform root-cause analysis, and determine which offerings should be prioritized based on time-to-close and customer feedback.